Learning Successor Features with Distributed Hebbian Temporal Memory: Introduction

-This paper addresses the problem of hidden representation learning for decision-making under uncertainty, which can be formalized as agent Reinforcement Learning for a Partially Observable Markov Decision Process (POMDP) \citep{poupart2005exploiting}.
-Inferring the hidden state in a partially observable environment is, in effect, a sequence modeling problem as it requires processing a sequence of observations to get enough information about hidden states.
-One of the most efficient representations of the hidden states for POMDP is the Successor Representation (SR) that disentangles hidden states and goals given by the reward function \citep{dayan1993improving,barreto2017successor}.
-Temporal Memory algorithms can be leveraged to make cumulative predictions about future observations for a given state to form its SR. The most prominent TM algorithms, like RNN and HMM, use backpropagation to capture data relationships, which is known for its instability due to recurrent non-linear derivatives.
-They also require having complete sequences of data at hand during training.
-Although the gradient vanishing problem can be partially circumvented in a way RWKV \citep{peng2023rwkv} or LRU \citep{orvieto2023resurrecting} models do, the problem of online learning is still a viable topic.
-In contrast to HMM, RNN models and their descendants also lack a probabilistic theory foundation, which is beneficial for modeling sequences captured from stochastic environments \citep{salaun2019comparing,zhao2020rnn}.
-There is little research on TM models that can be used in fully online adaptable systems interacting with partially observable stochastic environments with access only to one sequence data point at a time, a prevalent case in Reinforcement Learning \citep{jahromi2022online}.
+The most prominent TM algorithms, such as a Recurrent Neural Network (RNN) \citep{boden2002guide} or LSTM \citep{lstm}, use backpropagation to capture data relationships, which is known to be unstable due to recurrent nonlinear derivatives.
+They also require complete data sequences to be available during training.
+Although the gradient vanishing problem can be partially circumvented in a way that Receptance Weighted Key Value (RWKV) \citep{peng2023rwkv} or Linear Recurrent Unit (LRU) \citep{orvieto2023resurrecting} models do, the problem of online learning, i.e. learning on non-stationary data sets, is still a viable issue.
+Unlike graphical models such as HMM \citep{Eddy2004}, RNN models and their descendants also lack a probabilistic theoretical foundation, which is advantageous for modelling sequences captured from stochastic environments \citep{salaun2019comparing,zhao2020rnn}.
+There is little research on TM models that can be used in fully online adaptive systems interacting with partially observable stochastic environments with access to only one sequence data point at a time, a common case in reinforcement learning \citep{jahromi2022online}.